botleg/botleg.github.io/_posts/2016-01-17-https-with-lets-encrypt-and-nginx.markdown

 webroot-path = /usr/share/nginx/html
 {% endhighlight %}

 You need to provide your email address for recovering the certificate credentials.
-Also add the domains for which you want the certificates for seperated by spaces like, `example.com www.example.com`.
+Also add the domains for which you want the certificates for seperated by commas like, `example.com, www.example.com`.

 Nginx
 -----